kirkshoop/executors-1/wording.md

 *Execution customization points* are functions which delegate execution to an executor.
 Execution customization points enable uniform use of executors in generic contexts.

-When an execution customization point named *NAME* invokes a free execution function of the same name, overload resolution is performed in a context that includes the declaration `template <class...
-Ts> void` *NAME*`(Ts&&...) = delete;`, where `sizeof...(args)` is the arity of the free execution function.
-This context also does not include a declaration of the execution customization point.

-[*Note:* This provision allows execution customization points to invoke the executor's free, non-member execution function of the same name without recursion. *--end note*]

-Whenever `std::execution::`*NAME*`(`*ARGS*`)` is a valid expression, that expression satisfies the syntactic requirements for the free execution function named *NAME* with arity `sizeof...(`*ARGS*`)` with that free execution function's semantics.

 ### `execute`

     namespace {
       constexpr unspecified execute = unspecified;
     }

 The name `execute` denotes an execution customization point.

+When `execute` invokes a free execution function of the same name, overload resolution is performed in a context that includes the declaration `template <class Executor, class Function> void execute(const Executor&, Function) = delete;`.
+This context also does not include a declaration of the execution customization point.

+[*Note:* This provision allows execution customization points to invoke the executor's free, non-member execution function of the same name without recursion. *--end note*]

+Whenever `std::execution::execute(E, F)` is a valid expression, that expression satisfies the syntactic requirements for the free execution function `execute(E, F)` with that free execution function's semantics.

 The effect of the expression `std::execution::execute(E, F)` for some expressions `E` and `F` is equivalent to:

 * If the expression `execute(E, F)` is well-formed, `execute(E, F)`.